Idaho Fly Fishing 6 min read

 While the season may differ slightly depending on where you are heading, typically the fly fishing season begins in mid to late May across Idaho.
 The reason this is often seen as the real start of the season is because this is when the first significant hatches occur.
 Spring is ideal for dry fly fishing.
 Then, come summer things step up even more and you can add floating and wading to your options.

 The hatches will be even more plentiful during the summer months of July and August so visiting the smaller lakes and rivers can work out well.
 Finally at the end of the season the temperatures will start to cool down, not just with the air but the water temperatures.
-There are still great conditions for fry flies and wading, and many find this is the best time for streamer fishing.
+There are still great conditions for dry flies and wading, and many find this is the best time for streamer fishing.
 Hatches start to taper off, and by the end of October they will be finished.
 Depending on the location you choose to visit, fall may actually be the best time of year for fly fishing.

 The hatches will vary depending on what region of the state you are visiting, but as a generally rule you’ll find the most occurring the months of June, July, and August.
 Pretty much everything tapers off by mid-November.
 With that said there are some regions that see hatches year-round.
 It is the midges that can continue all year.

 Before packing your gear it’s important to be aware of the regulations where you plan to be fishing.
 There are a number of rivers, streams, creeks, and lakes that only allow artificial lures and flies, so it’s important to know this in advance.
-If you're unsure of what flies to pick, matching with the current hatch is the best plan.
+If you’re unsure of what flies to pick, matching the current hatch is the best plan.
 You can always visit local fly shops to find out more about what is popular and what is in season.

 While you don’t have to spend a fortune on your rod and reel, you do want to opt for ones that will fit the conditions of the state.
 Experts suggest you aim for a fly rod that is between seven to nine feet and has the fly reel mounted right to the rear seat of the rod.
 As for your fly line, one that is six to 10 feet should be adequate.
 This has a bit to do with where you plan to fish.